pqt2p1/leetcode/thinkings/monotone-stack.en.md

 ## Summary

-The monotonic stack is essentially a stack, and the stack itself is a restricted data structure.
-Its restriction refers to the fact that it can only operate at one end.
-The monotonic stack is further restricted on the basis of the stack, that is, the elements in the stack are required to maintain monotonicity at all times.
+The essence of a monotonous stack is still a stack, which is a type of limited data structure itself.
+Its limitation refers to the fact that operations can only be performed at one end.
+Monotonous stacks further limit the basic stack by requiring that the elements within always maintain monotonicity.

-Since the stack is monotonous, it is naturally suitable for solving the problem that the first position after it is smaller than its own position.
-If you encounter a topic and need to find the first topic after it that is smaller than its own position, you can consider using the monotonic stack.
+Since the elements in the stack are always monotonic, it is inherently suitable for solving problems like **finding the first position smaller than the element itself that comes after it**.
+If you encounter problems that require **finding the first position smaller than the element itself that comes after it**, consider using a monotonous stack.

-The writing method of monotonic stack is relatively fixed.
-You can refer to my pseudo-code to summarize a template by yourself.
-Applying it directly in the future can greatly improve the efficiency and fault tolerance of problem-solving.
+The approach to implementing a monotonous stack is relatively fixed.
+You can refer to my pseudocode and summarize a template for yourself.
+Direct application of this template in the future can greatly improve efficiency and reduce errors in problem-solving.